Accept rent payment from one person only!

 This action will reset the time period and you will need to start all over again with a correct three-day notice.
 Many months without rent payment can be the results of this mistake.

-Software is very roommate friendly; however the landlord tenant law in fifty two states is not roommate friendly at all.
+The software is very roommate friendly; however the landlord tenant law in fifty two states is not roommate friendly at all.
 The mismanagement of roommates can unduly inflict great loss of money in case of eviction.
 There are other considerations with ongoing management and roommates can create difficulties when roommates do not get along psychologically.

 We have determined to build this system to collect rent from one person only.